Dan J. Harkey

 Article:

 Understanding the various loan types is crucial for a financial services provider.
-It allows them to tap into their network of relationships as a referral source, empowering them to provide the best possible solutions for their clients.
+It enables them to leverage their network of relationships as a referral source, empowering them to deliver the best possible solutions for their clients.

 Their real estate clients may need financing when their bank says no. That source for real estate loans is called private money or hard money financing.
-Private-party investors with the capital to lend out will invest in the loan as the lender, expecting a reasonable yield or return on investment.
-A borrower will offer the security of their real property through a recorded trust deed.
-Investors will lend money and receive a promissory note and deed of trust as security to hold in personal possession.
-Usually, private money loans are relatively short-term, under 5 years, while borrowers need time to improve their financial position to obtain a bank loan.
+Private-party investors with capital to lend will invest in the loan lenders, expecting a reasonable yield or return on their investment.
+A Borrower will offer the security of their real property through a recorded trust deed.
+Investors will lend money and receive a promissory note and an addendum trust as security to be held in personal possession.
+Typically, money loans are relatively short-term, lasting under 5 years, where borrowers often have time to improve their financial position before obtaining a loan.

 Brokers specializing in real estate-secured loans are a source of private money loans.
-They solicit borrowers needing loans and private investors with capital to lend.
-A prospective borrower is prequalified to determine whether they have verifiable real property equity.
-If the borrower requests a loan, a due diligence process is started to complete a package containing adequate documentation to present to private investors.
+They solicit borrowers who need loans and private investors with capital to lend.
+The prospective Borrower is prequalified to determine whether they have verifiable equity in real property.
+If the Borrower requests a loan, a due diligence process is initiated to compile a comprehensive package containing adequate documentation to present to private investors.
 This is done to assist the prospective investor in making an informed investment decision.

 Reasons that borrowers prefer loans from private sources rather than banks may include the following:

-- Partnership breakdowns or dissolutions, tax liens, poor debt-coverage-ratios
+• Partnership's breakdowns or dissolutions, tax liens, poor debt-coverage ratios

-- Cashouts and subordinate financing are acceptable.
-Subordinate funding refers to a second mortgage or other junior lien on a property, not the primary loan but in a subordinate recorded position.
+• Cashouts and subordinate financing are acceptable.
+Subordinate funding refers to a second mortgage or other junior lien on a property, which is not the primary loan but is recorded in a subordinate position.
 A Junior Lien can be a helpful option for borrowers who need additional funds but want to keep their first mortgage.

-- Could you complete a loan summary explaining the proposed transaction with loan-to-value, collateral property, reason for borrowing, borrower's ability to repay, and an explanation of investor yield?
+• Could you please complete a loan summary that explains the proposed transaction, including the loan-to-value ratio, collateral property, reason for borrowing, the Borrower's ability to repay, and an explanation of the investor yield?

-- The loan application is completed by the borrower, with the purpose of the loan explained.
+• The loan application is completed by the Borrower, who explains the purpose of the loan.

-- Escrow instructions and loan documents completed, including borrower mortgage loan disclosure statement, with an itemization of estimated borrower cost; lender's instructions, promissory note and deed of trust and related loan documents
+• Escrow instructions and loan documents completed, including Borrower mortgage loan disclosure statement, with an itemization of estimated Borrower cost; lender’s instructions, promissory note, deed of trust, and related loan documents.

 Financing options are not limited to specific property types.
-Whether it's a single-family home, commercial space, industrial, apartment complex, or vacant infill lot, loans are available to suit the needs.
-However, it's important to note that loans must be made for business rather than consumer purposes.
+Whether it’s a single-family home, commercial space, industrial property, apartment complex, or vacant infill lot, loans are available to suit your needs.
+However, it’s essential to note that loans should be made for business purposes rather than consumer purposes.

 Consumer vs Business Purpose: